jmejia8/Metaheuristics.jl/docs/src/algorithms.md

 ## NSGA-III

-An Evolutionary Many-Objective Optimization Algorithm Using Reference-Point-Based Nondominated Sorting Approach, Part I: Solving Problems With Box Constraints [DebJain2014](@cite).
+An Evolutionary Many-Objective Optimization Algorithm Using Reference-Point-Based Nondominated Sorting Approach, Part I: Solving Problems With Box Constraints by [DebJain2014](@cite).
 ```@docs
 NSGA3
 ```

 ## SMS-EMOA

-An EMO algorithm using the hypervolume measure as selection criterion [Emmerich2005](@cite).
+An EMO algorithm using the hypervolume measure as selection criterion by [Emmerich2005](@cite).
 ```@docs
 SMS_EMOA
 ```